-61 Indigenous Communities in Canada Still Need to Boil Water for Safety
+61 Indigenous Communities in Canada Still Face Water Crisis

 The government vowed to end drinking water advisories on Indigenous reserves by March 2021.